could never decide on a career. His father always told him “one

 Immersion Education: Life Learning on a Horse Farm was published

-in Life Learning Magazine in 2015.
+in Life Learning Magazine.

 writes poetry, children’s stories, and narratives.
 She also teaches